 The Accord represents the commitment of these organizations to support collective desired outcomes and to proceed with a suite of actions.
 The intent of these actions is to ensure that future generations can enjoy all the activities we enjoy today, while preserving our watershed and natural environment.

 This Final Report summarizes the process to arrive at the Accord and acknowledges the hundreds of dedicated individuals who worked to make the Accord a reality.

 As directed by the Mountain Accord Executive Board, The Central Wasatch Commission (CWC) is being formed this fall.
-The CWC’s mission will be to implement the actions outlined in The Accord and will continue Mountain Accord’s tradition of public engagement, transparency and consensus building.
+The CWC’s mission will be to implement the actions outlined in the Accord and will continue Mountain Accord’s tradition of public engagement, transparency and consensus building.

 As Mountain Accord came together, stakeholders developed the concept of an Environmental Dashboard.
 The Dashboard is a tool for decision makers to track the Central Wasatch’s environmental health and evaluate impacts in future planning discussions.
 We are creating a tool that to ensure that the health of the Central Wasatch’s natural landscape is fully considered now and far into the future.
-Read more here.